 The Loan Repayment Estimator can help you estimate the

-monthly payments you'll need to make to repay your Canada Student Loan or other
+monthly payments you will need to make to repay your Canada Student Loan or other

 government student loans.
 All you need to do is type in the settings for your